w3c/csvw/publishing_process.md

 ## The publication process

-(Obviously, all these steps are typically done in your local repo and then committed to github when appropriate.)
+(Obviously, many of these steps are typically done in your local repo and then committed to github when appropriate.)

 1. Create a new subdirectory in ``/publishing-snapshot``, say, ``publishing-snapshot/WD-syntax-2014-12-12``.
 2. Copy all the auxiliary files (e.g., data files, BNF files, etc) from the main repo area.